 Cupcake Camp 2011 Recap!

 Cupcake Camp 2011 was a HUGE success!
 I was so proud to be involved in such a great event.
-As part of the planning committe, along with Elizabeth and Anita, we tried to incorporate feedback we got from last year’s event to make 2011 bigger and better.
+As part of the planning committee, along with Elizabeth and Anita, we tried to incorporate feedback we got from last year’s event to make 2011 bigger and better.
 I think we succeeded!